Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

 AA’s Market Performance

-The stock of Alcoa Corporation (AA) has seen a 5.45% increase in the past week, with a 2.60% rise in the past month, and a 11.24% gain in the past quarter.
-The volatility ratio for the week is 4.59%, and the volatility levels for the past 30 days are at 4.59% for AA.
-The simple moving average for the last 20 days is 3.59% for AA stock, with a simple moving average of 7.48% for the last 200 days.
+AA’s stock has seen a 19.53% increase for the week, with a 1.72% rise in the past month and a 10.75% gain in the past quarter.
+The volatility ratio for the week is 5.01%, and the volatility levels for the past 30 days are at 4.57% for Alcoa Corporation The simple moving average for the last 20 days is 11.52% for AA stock, with a simple moving average of 15.62% for the last 200 days.

 Analysts’ Opinion of AA